-Outdoor and sporting activities continue to be a significant market attraction for the Thunder Bay District as well as the city (pulling patrons from the Rainy River and Kenora Districts as well as other parts of Ontario).
+Outdoor and sporting activities continue to be a significant market for the Thunder Bay District area as well as the city.
 Traditional recreation and sport alone brought in almost \$3 million on tourism receipts (that is, ticket sales) to the Thunder Bay District in 2012.
 This figure is exclusive of other 'spin-off' expenses on other leisure activities, food and beverage, accommodations and retail.
 Protecting and enhancing the local recreation and sport tourism offer can be expected to increase visitor spending in the city.